joergschultzelutter/secure-aprs-bastion-bot/docs/configure.md

 #### Introduction

-This command uses the same code basis as `--test-command-code`.
-Instead of printing the `command-string` information to the console, this option actually executes the retrieved `command-string` information.
+> [!TIP]
+> Use this function to determine whether your combination of call sign and TOTP code is valid and retrieve the `--command-string` for your `--command-code` at the very same time.
+Once retrieved, the `--command-code` string is then executed.

 #### Description
 This command uses the same code basis as `--test-command-code`.
 Instead of printing the `command-string` information to the console, this option actually executes the retrieved `command-string` information.

+To give the user the opportunity to cancel the execution of the script, a ten-second countdown is started between the determination of the script and its execution, during which the execution of the script can be terminated at any time by pressing a key.

+After this period has elapsed, the script starts.
+If it has been configured as a standalone process (--launch-as-subprocess), it starts as a background process.
+In all other cases, the system waits for the script to finish.

 > [!NOTE]
 > `--test-command-code` and `--execute-command-code` --> nutzen `--callsign`